us-amlr/vvipr/README.md

 vvipr::vvipr()
 ```

 2) There will be 2 data files to load.
-The first is the annotations representing the truth data (an example: [truth.csv](https://github.com/jthinke/vvipr/blob/main/inst/extdata/peng4_truth.csv)) and the second is the file containg the model predictions from the trained model (an example: [predictions.csv](https://github.com/jthinke/vvipr/blob/main/inst/extdata/peng4_detections.csv)).
+The first is the annotations representing the truth data (an example: [truth.csv](https://github.com/us-amlr/vvipr/blob/main/inst/extdata/peng4_truth.csv)) and the second is the file contains the model predictions from the trained model (an example: [predictions.csv](https://github.com/us-amlr/vvipr/blob/main/inst/extdata/peng4_detections.csv)).
 To load your own, navigate to where the data are housed and allow upload.

 3) Specify desired values for confidence thresholds and overlap proportions.